Terms of Business

 - Interest on Client Account monies

-Any money received on your behalf will be held in our client account.
+Any settlement money received on your behalf will be held in our client deposit account.
 Interest will be calculated and paid to you at the rate set by Barclays Bank Plc.
 The rate of interest, of course, may be subject to change.
-The period for which interest will be paid normally runs from the date(s) when funds are received by us until the date(s) on the cheque(s) issued to you.
-The payment of interest is subject to certain minimum amounts and periods of time as set out in the Solicitors’ Accounts Rules 2011.
-For example, interest will not be paid on client account monies where the. interest amounts to £20 or less except where, to not do so, would amount to a breach of the Solicitors’ Accounts Rules 2011.
+The period for which interest will be paid normally runs from the date(s) when funds are received by us until the date(s) payment is made to you.
+The payment of interest is subject to certain minimum amounts and periods of time as set out in the Solicitors’ Accounts Rules 2019 (Rule 7).
+For example, interest will not be paid on client account monies where the interest amounts to £20 or less except where, to not do so, would amount to a breach of the Solicitors’ Accounts Rules 2019.

 - Recovering Costs Incurred From the Other Person in Your Case